DrAdrianDC/Portfolio-for-Data-Science/README.md

 #### Project 4: Project on Data Cleaning
-    Description: This project focuses on the comprehensive process of cleaning and preparing raw data for analysis and modeling.
+    Description: A comprehensive process of cleaning and preparing raw data for analysis and modeling.
     Tools & Techniques: Python, pandas, numpy, scipy
     Links: GitHub Repository